basicswap/basicswap/README.md

   </tr>
 </table>

-We plan on adding many other cryptocurrencies moving forward, including ETH and its ERC-20 tokens.
-However, due to the true cross-chain nature of the BasicSwap DEX protocol, each integration has to be done on a case-by-case basis.

-If you’d like to add a cryptocurrency to BasicSwap, either [apply for a listing using our listing application form](https://forms.gle/9DsHoHTJVqSiMNHW9), or try coding the integration yourself by referencing how other cryptocurrencies have been added.
-Follow [this link](https://academy.particl.io/en/latest/basicswap-guides/basicswapguides_apply.html) for more information on how to integrate a coin yourself.
+If you’d like to add a cryptocurrency to BasicSwap, refer to how other cryptocurrencies have been integrated to the DEX by following [this link](https://academy.particl.io/en/latest/basicswap-guides/basicswapguides_apply.html).

 # Participate